 Before the Public Land Survey System was put into place, there were already places using similar terminology.
 For example, in New England, they had areas labeled townships and sections long before we had the standard definition that we do now.

-This means that a township in colonial New England times is not the same as we know it today.
+This means that a township laid out in colonial New England times is not the same as we know it today.

 So who measures land?
 That’s the job of a land surveyor.
 They will measure map land for you.
 Whether you’re looking to buy a home, sell some land, find out how much land you actually own or do some sort of construction on your land a land surveyor would be a lot of help.